BuilderIO/mitosis/packages/core/README.md

 ### Component libraries

 Managing support for libraries that provide UI components across frameworks is a _pain_, esp when webcomponents are not an option (e.g. for server side rendering, best performance, etc).
-With JSX Lite you can write once, and run everywhere with full compatibilty
+With Mitosis you can write once, and run everywhere with full compatibilty

 ### Modern workflows for all platforms